nylen/infrastructure-template/README.md

 This repository controls the names and configurations of the ProjectName servers hosted on DigitalOcean.

+(This repository is a _template_ for your own project.
+You can download/clone the files and use it as-is, or you can run the `scripts/_convert.sh` script to rename all the files from "project name" to a name you specify.)

 ## How it works

 ### 1. Create servers